DataDog/hiring-engineers/answers.md

 <img src="https://github.com/Tosrif/Tosrif-hiring-engineers/blob/solutions-engineer/files/DD_API_GUI.jpg" />
 </div>

 - Next we prepare the script.
 The API provided in the documentation is already structured.
-Further we can find the documentation on rollup function [here]( https://docs.datadoghq.com/graphing/#aggregate-and-rollup "Rollup function") and Anomaly function here]( https://docs.datadoghq.com/monitors/monitor_types/anomaly/ "Anomaly function") .
+Further we can find the documentation on rollup function [here]( https://docs.datadoghq.com/graphing/#aggregate-and-rollup "Rollup function") and Anomaly function [here]( https://docs.datadoghq.com/monitors/monitor_types/anomaly/ "Anomaly function").
 Taking all these into account below is the final Python script to fire the API.

 ```Python
 from datadog import initialize, api